symfony/symfony-docs/service_container/service_subscribers_locators.rst

 However, injecting the entire container is discouraged because it gives too broad access to existing services and it hides the actual dependencies of the services.
-Doing so also requires services to be made public, which isn't the case by default in Symfony applications.
+Doing so also requires services to be made public, which is not the case by default in Symfony applications.

 **Service Subscribers** are intended to solve this problem by giving access to a